jrohnke/aind_project1/README.md

 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
 A: Extending our list of units by adding the two main diagonals makes more units available.
 More available units allow for more checks when we apply our search techniques (elimination, naked-twins, etc) and thus constrains our search space further.

+# Remarks
+I have used and modified the code developed in the lesson to solve this problem.
+The only other source was various threads on stack overflow.com to get inspiration for general python functionality.

 ### Install

 This project requires **Python 3**.